Michael T. Mihm, Esq.

 Since 2005, Michael has served as the managing editor of Lawyers’ Professional Liability in Colorado, 2015 Ed.
 (Michael T. Mihm, ed., CLE in Colorado, Inc.), a two-volume, 1,500-page treatise on legal ethics and lawyers’ professional liability.
 Michael also authored or co-wrote a number of chapters and he updates the treatise each year.
 Click here to see more about or purchase Lawyers’ Professional Liability in Colorado, 2015 Edition.

-Michael is the immediate past-president of the Board of Directors of CLE in Colorado, Inc., the publishing and continuing education arm of the Colorado and Denver Bar Associations.
+Michael is a past-president of the Board of Directors of CLE in Colorado, Inc., the publishing and continuing education arm of the Colorado and Denver Bar Associations.
 In addition to CTLA and the Colorado Bar Association, Michael has been very active with the American Bar Association (ABA), the American Association for Justice (AAJ), and the International Society of Primerus Law Firms.
 Michael writes and often speaks on trial practice, professional ethics and malpractice prevention to lawyers and bar associations.